 At their extremes, floating ERMs allow currencies to trade without intervention by governments and central banks, while fixed ERMs involve any measures necessary to keep rates set at a particular value.
 Managed ERMs fall somewhere between these two categories, with the European Exchange Rate Mechanism (ERM II) being the most popular example that's still being used today for countries looking to join Europe's monetary union.

 Most currencies historically began on a fixed exchange rate mechanisms, with their prices set to commodities like gold.
 In fact, the U.S. dollar was officially fixed to gold prices until October of 1976, when the government removed references to gold from official statutes.
 Some other countries began to fix their currencies to the U.S. dollar itself to limit volatility, including the U.S.'s largest trading partner — China — who maintains some level of control to this day.

-Fixed ERM helped reduce uncertainty associated with fluctuations and potentially limited inflationary pressures, but flexible ERMs may have helped improve growth rates and liberated monetary policy to focus on domestic economies.
+Fixed ERM helped reduce the uncertainty associated with fluctuations and potentially limited inflationary pressures, but flexible ERMs may have helped improve growth rates and liberated monetary policy to focus on domestic economies.
 For these reasons, most modern governments use flexible ERMs rather than maintaining fixed ERMs.